Joe Biden responds to sexual assault allegations: "This never happened"

 He told MSNBC that he doesn't remember "any type of complaint" Reade may have made.
 "It was 27 years ago," he said.

-"If there was ever any such complaint, the record will be there," he said.
+"If there was ever any such complaint, the record will be there," his statement said.

 Biden's campaign has said Reade's allegation is "untrue" and "absolutely did not happen," although the presumptive Democratic nominee himself had not directly addressed the accusation before Friday.